Kyle McCann: Major leagues

 In 2024, McCann was again a non-roster invitee to the spring training roster competing for a back-up spot behind Shea Langeliers.
 On March 28, the Athletics selected his contract and added him to their Opening Day roster.
 In his MLB debut on March 30, McCann went 0-for-2 in four plate appearances, walking twice.
 He also drove in a run and struck out twice.
 In 54 games during his rookie campaign, McCann batted .236/.318/.371 with five home runs and 15 RBI.
 He was designated for assignment by the Athletics following the acquisition of Jhonny Pereda on January 30, 2025.
 McCann cleared waivers and was sent outright to Triple-A Las Vegas on February 5.
 He was released by the organization on March 23.

 Piratas de Campeche

 On May 9, 2025, McCann signed with the Piratas de Campeche of the Mexican League.
+McCann made 32 appearances for Campeche, slashing .319/.450/.611 with eight home runs and 34 RBI.

+Colorado Rockies

+On February 3, 2026, McCann signed a minor league contract with the Colorado Rockies.
+He made 39 appearances split between the rookie–level Arizona Complex League Rockies and Triple–A Albuquerque Isotopes, batting a cumulative .195/.307/.305 with three home runs and 15 RBI.
+McCann was released by the Rockies organization on July 31.